etymologist/pushover/boot/README.md

 ### Overview

-This is just a basic linux/unix script that when placed in the right place, can trigger a mobile or desktop pushover alert.
+This is just a basic linux/unix script that when put in the right place, can trigger a mobile or desktop pushover alert.

 #### Requirements